eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/download.md

 3. Please allow 2 - 3 days after invite acceptance to be able to download the app.

 _NOTE: Upon invite reception, you might be asked to create an app center account if you do not already have one_

+If you have any issue installing the app after you receive an invite please visit [this support link](https://learn.microsoft.com/en-us/appcenter/distribution/testers/testing-ios)